The average cost of stamped concrete is $5,281

 20x20 | $3,200–$10,400 |

-When itemized, materials cost around $2 to $6 per square foot.
+When itemized, materials cost an average of $2 to $6 per square foot.
 Material prices for this project include the concrete cost as well as the necessary chemicals and tools, including:

 Color hardener